ManuelePasini/slides-markdown/slides/3rd_year_slides.md

 ## LLM-Assisted Metadata Query Answering on Data Warehouses
 <small>Published at [28th International Conference on Big Data Analytics and Knowledge Discovery (DAWAK)](https://www.dexa.org/2026/dawak2026.html)</small>

+- Various phases of data management can benefit LLM support
+- Little work in terms of metadata exploration
+- As case study, a Data Warehouse is considered

+**Goal**: investigate the use of LLMs to support NL Q&A over DW metadata